simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 Energy Performance Preference (EPP) = 80 (Balance power)
 ```
 The resulting plist was then selected to generate `SSDT-DATA.dsl` with ResourceConverter.sh inside CPUFriend.
-Data were then combined inside `SSDT-PLUG`, which was then renamed [SSDT-CPU](/EFI/OC/ACPI/SSDT-CPU.aml).
+Data were then combined inside `SSDT-PLUG`, which was then renamed [SSDT-XCPM](/EFI/OC/ACPI/SSDT-XCPM.aml).

-If you have a different CPU model, please, **remove CPUFriend.kexts and replace SSDT-CPU with plain [SSDT-PLUG](/EFI_first_boot/OC/ACPI/SSDT-PLUG.aml)**, power management is natevely supported by OpenCore anyway.
+If you have a different CPU model, please, **remove CPUFriend.kexts and replace SSDT-XCPM with plain [SSDT-PLUG](/EFI_first_boot/OC/ACPI/SSDT-PLUG.aml)**, power management is natevely supported by OpenCore anyway.
 In the case in which you want to create your own profile, follow the guide provided.

 That's how power consumption looks like on my machine at idle state: